thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 Matplotlib, pylab, and pyplot: how are they related?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Matplotlib** is the whole package; *pylab* is a module in matplotlib that gets installed alongside matplotlib; and *matplotlib.pyplot* is a module in matplotlib.
+**Matplotlib** is the whole package; *pylab* is a Matlab-like module in matplotlib that gets installed alongside matplotlib; and *matplotlib.pyplot* is a module in matplotlib.

 **Pyplot** provides the state-machine interface to the underlying plotting library in matplotlib.
 This means that figures and axes are implicitly and automatically created to achieve the desired plot.
-For example, calling plot from pyplot will automatically create the necessary figure and axes to achieve the desired plot.
-Setting a title will then automatically set that title to the current axes object:
+For example, calling *plot* from pyplot will automatically create the necessary figure and axes to achieve the desired plot.
+Setting a *title* will then automatically set that title to the current axes object:

 ::

     import matplotlib.pyplot as plt

-    plt.plot(range(10), range(10))
+    plt.plot(np.range(10))
     plt.title("Simple Plot")
     plt.show()